 4. It blocks the opportunity for martial growth.

 One major key to marital growth is acknowledgment.
 We can’t receive forgiveness for our sins without first acknowledging that we have sinned.
 Likewise, if we only accentuate our perceived positives, and never acknowledge our negatives – we are fooling ourselves into disgraceful immaturity.
-The marriage cannot grow at a purposed rate if we refuse to acknowledge what our spouses feel.
+The marriage cannot grow at a purposed rate if we refuse to acknowledge what our spouse feels.
 Even if it turns out that their lens was scratched, they had you all wrong, hearing and respecting their heart enough to listen and value them (#2) will grow a long way.

 5. It ignores the truth that God has a pen, too!

 All of us pen-happy Cleavers eventually have to get out of the Teacher’s seat, and return to our desks!
 God is the righteous judge; He has lessons for each of us on how to improve as a husband, wife, and an individual.
-So, after you’ve graded your paper, and God calls for all papers to be passed to the front of your row – trust that His evaluation will be the fair, just, and true one.
+So, after you’ve graded your paper, and God calls for all papers to be passed to the front of your row – trust that His evaluation will be the fair, just, and true.

 So, What’s the Play Call?

 Let the sword of the Spirit (Ephesians 6:17), which is the Word of God, be mightier than your pen.
 Pride doesn’t respond to anything but a sword!
 Our egos need to be chopped down before they further contaminate the purpose and destiny for our marriages.

 When you step away from the pen and chop your own pride down, your spouse no longer has to!
 A frequent, honest self-check regimen, through the leading of the Holy Spirit and God’s Word, will minimize arguments and disagreements.
-Now, this here takes work!
+Clearly, this takes work!